bl4de/ctf/2018/INSHACK_CTF_2018/crimemail/Crimemail_Web20.md

 ## Solution

-When I've opened provied url, a simple website with login was presented:
+When I've opened provided url, a simple website with login was presented:

 ![Screen caption](1.png)